tugberkugurlu/go-bloggy/web/posts/2012/2012-09-17_20-17-00_script-out-everything-initialize-your-windows-azure-vm-for-your-web-server-with-iis-web-deploy-and-other-stuff.md

 ---
 title: Script Out Everything - Initialize Your Windows Azure VM for Your Web Server with IIS, Web Deploy and Other Stuff
+abstract: Script Out Everything - Initialize Your Windows Azure VM for Your Web Server with IIS, Web Deploy and Other Stuff
 created_at: 2012-09-17 20:17:00 +0000 UTC
 tags:
 - IIS